A Short Refresher On Discrete Legal Issues During Natural Disasters

 As they say, an ounce of prevention is worth a pound of cure.

-In that spirit, what follows are certain pay and leave issues employers may confront during times of natural disaster – all of which are better to be thought about ahead of time, to the extent possible, instead of "in the moment" once a natural disaster strikes.
+In that spirit, what follows are certain pay and leave issues employers may confront during times of natural disaster – all of which are better to be thought about ahead of time, to the extent possible, instead of "at the moment" once a natural disaster strikes.

 Pay Issues

 Another issue that sometimes arises is when an employer marshals its employees to provide volunteer services to other employees or to the community.
 If the volunteer work that employee is doing mirrors, or is substantially similar to, work that they otherwise would perform for their employer, such "volunteer" time may actually be compensable time.
-Further, if the volunteer work could be reasonably perceived by an employee as required, and that employee is injured, he/she also may file and be able to prevail on a workers' compensation claim.
+Further, if the volunteer work could be reasonably perceived by an employee as required, and that employee is injured, the employee also may file and be able to prevail on a workers' compensation claim.

 Leave Issues